The Summer Solstice is generally known as the longest day in the year, and conversely sees the least amount of darkness at night.

-Early birds can catch the sun rise at 4.26am on Sunday 21st June 2020, while the sun sets at 10.03pm, according to the UK Hydrographic Office.
+Early birds can catch the Edinburgh sunrise at 4.26am on Tuesday 21st June, while the sun sets at 10.02pm, according to the UK Hydrographic Office.
 This is a total of 17 hours and 37 minutes of daylight.

 Origins of "solstice"

 The word solstice derives from the Latin "sol" (sun) and "sistere" (to stand still).
 So solstice is the moment when the seasonal, North-South movement of the sun stops and reverses direction.